UCL-ARC/fortran-unit-testing-exercises/episodes/7-refactoring-fortran/solution/README.md

-# Introduction to Unit Testing in Fortran - Solution: Identify bad practice for unit testing Fortran
+# Refactoring Fortran - Solution

 The solution provided here is an entirely self-contained project which can be run, as before, using the following commands from within this dir.